Zadie Smith: Career

-Smith served as writer-in-residence at the ICA in London and subsequently published, as editor, an anthology of sex writing, Piece of Flesh, as the culmination of this role.
+Smith served as writer-in-residence at the Institute of Contemporary Arts (ICA) in London and subsequently published, as editor, an anthology of sex writing, Piece of Flesh, as the culmination of this role.

 Smith's second novel, The Autograph Man, was published in 2002 and was a commercial success, although it was not as well received by critics as White Teeth.

 After the publication of The Autograph Man, Smith visited the United States as a Fellow of the Radcliffe Institute for Advanced Study at Harvard University.
 She started work on a still-unreleased book of essays, The Morality of the Novel (a.k.a.
 Fail Better), in which she considers a selection of 20th-century writers through the lens of moral philosophy.
 Some portions of this book presumably appear in the essay collection Changing My Mind, published in November 2009.

 Smith's third novel, On Beauty, was published in September 2005.
 It is set largely in and around Greater Boston.
 It attracted more acclaim than The Autograph Man: it was shortlisted for the Man Booker Prize, and won the 2006 Orange Prize for Fiction and the Anisfield-Wolf Book Award.

 Later in the same year, Smith published Martha and Hanwell, a book that pairs two short stories about two troubled characters, originally published in Granta and The New Yorker respectively.
 Penguin published Martha and Hanwell with a new introduction by the author as part of their pocket series to celebrate their 70th birthday.
 The first story, "Martha, Martha", deals with Smith's familiar themes of race and postcolonial identity, while "Hanwell in Hell" is about a man struggling to cope with the death of his wife.

-In December 2008 she guest-edited the BBC Radio 4 Today programme.
+In December 2008, she guest-edited the BBC Radio 4 Today programme.

 After teaching fiction at Columbia University School of the Arts, Smith joined New York University as a tenured professor of fiction in 2010.

 Between March and October 2011, Smith was the monthly New Books reviewer for Harper's Magazine.
 She is also a frequent contributor to The New York Review of Books.
 In 2010, The Guardian newspaper asked Smith for her "10 rules for writing fiction".
 Among them she declared: "Tell the truth through whichever veil comes to hand – but tell it.
 Resign yourself to the lifelong sadness that comes from never being satisfied."